CalMatters/mailchimp-bots/README.md

 ## Linux / Mac
 export LIST_ID='abc...123'
 ```
-A new json, `interest_categories.json` should appear.
+This will generate a new file, `interest_categories.json`.
 Open it and find the correct group.
 Save the id as an environmental variable.

 ```
 ## Windows